 As a Singaporean, you must be able to relate to just how hard it is to resist a plate of these babies.
 With that in mind, we’re going to go through 9 of the best places for oyster omelettes in the country!

 Stretching over two stalls in total, Bedok North 85 Fried Oysters dishes up fresh oyster omelettes that can satiate even the hungriest person in the world!
-The portion is magnanimous, although some might find the amount of oysters they throw in unsatisfying.
+The portion is magnanimous, although some might find a number of oysters they throw in unsatisfying.
 Still, the oysters are juicy and fresh, and the whole plate also pairs extremely well with the chili condiment they provide.

 There’s no one as generous as Ah Orh Seafood when it comes to oysters omelettes.
-The amount of oysters they throw into the dish is beyond plentiful.
+A number of oysters they thrown in the dish is beyond plentiful.
 Oyster lovers will surely have a field day with the oyster omelette here.
 Not to mention, every single piece of plump and as fresh as it gets.
 Utterly delectable and commendable!

-Katong Keah Kee quietly sits in Chinatown Food Street, exciting the locals with delicious oyster omelette.
-They have a history in oyster omelette-making for well over 50 years now.
+Katong Keah Kee quietly sits in Chinatown Food Street, excite the locals with delicious oyster omelette.
+They have a history of oyster omelette-making for well over 50 years now.
 The oysters here are more generous and plentiful as compared to other stalls.
-Freshness is also a guarantee for their oysters and the crispiness isn’t overdone — it’s just right, and there’s enough eggs to balance the presence of the potato starch.
+Freshness is also a guarantee for their oysters and the crispiness isn’t overdone — it’s just right, and there are enough eggs to balance the presence of the potato starch.

 Looking for oyster omelettes that are more eggy than starchy?
 Well, you’ve come to the right place!
 Lim’s Fried Oyster is special.
 The batter used to make the omelette is completely handmade and all oysters are specifically imported from South Korea.
 The serving is generous and the oysters are rightfully plump and tasty.
 The chili condiment makes everything better as usual.